antpearson/Mixd-CSS-Framework/README.md

 - This allows for greater reuse of code between projects.
 - Modules should **only** contain structure and layout (defined by explicit CSS properties) with **no theme styles**
 - *Theme* for each module can then be added on a per-project basis, with a full view of that project's cascade prior to styling
-- If necessary, **include any mixins** used within a module so it can be dropped in to any new project without missing dependencies
+- If necessary, **include any mixins** used within a module so it can be added to any new project without missing dependencies
 - When using new modules check for existing mixins and/or refactor if necessary

 #### Example